Xuther001/CashCompanionBackend/README.md

       ]

 GET api/v1/notes/{userid}
+    Use this to get all notes posted by a user
-    - This endpoint is having issues with CORS and has been temporarily commented out.
+    This endpoint is having issues with CORS and has been temporarily commented out.
+    - This will return the following list

+      [
+        {
+          "id": Integer,
+          "content": "string",
+          "userid": "string"
+        }
+      ]

 DELETE /api/v1/notes{id}
-    - This will delete note with id {id}
+    This will delete note with id {id}